 USA Adds More Rigs

-The United States added seven rigs week on week, according to Baker Hughes’ latest rotary rig count, which was released on October 1.
+The U.S. added a total of three more rigs week on week, according to Baker Hughes’ latest rotary rig count, which was published on November 18.

 Baker Hughes, which has issued the rotary rig counts to the petroleum industry since 1944, describes the figures as an important business barometer for the drilling industry and its suppliers.
 The company obtains its working rig location information in part from Enverus, which produces daily rig counts using GPS tracking units.

 WHAT DO YOU THINK?